 The position or location of a minutia representing a ridge ending shall be the point of forking of the medial skeleton of the valley area immediately in front of the ridge ending.
 If the three legs of the valley area were thinned down to a single-pixel-wide skeleton, the point of the intersection is the location of the minutia.
 Similarly, the location of the minutia for a bifurcation shall be the point of forking of the medial skeleton of the ridge.
-If the three legs of the ridge were each thinned down to a single-pixel-wide skeleton, the point where the three legs intersect is the location of the minutia.
+If the three legs of the ridge were each thinned down to a single-pixel-wide skeleton is the location of the medial skeleton, the point where the three legs intersect is the location of the minutia.